-LABEL/SYMBOL PURPOSE/MEANING LOCATION LAMP CONTAINS MERCURY, DISPOSE ACCORDING TO STATE/LOCAL LAW. or LAMP CONTAINS MERCURY, DISPOSE ACCORDING TO STATE/LOCAL LAW. 灯泡含 水银,请按当地法律处理。 This product consists of devices that may contain mercury, which must be recycled or disposed of in accordance with local, state, or country laws.
+LABEL/SYMBOL PURPOSE/MEANING LOCATION This symbol indicates that waste electrical and electronic equipment must not be disposed of as unsorted municipal waste and must be collected separately.
+Please contact an authorized representative of the manufacturer for information concerning the decommissioning of your equipment.
+Rear of console Rear of LCD Monitor (inside) LAMP CONTAINS MERCURY, DISPOSE ACCORDING TO STATE/LOCAL LAW.
+OF LAMP CONTAINS MERCURY, DISPOSE ACCORDING TO STATE/LOCAL LAW. 灯泡含水银,请按当地法律处理。 This product consists of devices that may contain mercury, which must be recycled or disposed of in accordance with local, state, or country laws.
 (Within this system, the backlight lamps in the monitor display, contain mercury.)
-Rear Panel Rear of LCD Monitor (inside) US ETL Classified MEDICAL EQUIPMENT 93182 ETL Listing Mark Monogram Rear Panel PG GOST Symbol.
+Rear Panel Rear of LCD Monitor (inside) us MEDICAL EQUIPMENT ETL Listing Mark Monogram Rear Panel P GOST Symbol.
 Russia Regulatory Country Clearance.
-Rear Panel ISO 7010 - P007 Volume Navigation Pacemaker Warning V Nav Transmitter Indicates the presence of hazardous substance(s) above the maximum concentration value.
+Rear Panel ISO 7010 - P007 Volume Navigation Pacemaker Warning V Nav Transmitter 10 Indicates the presence of hazardous substance(s) above the maximum concentration value.
 Maximum concentration values for electronic information products, as set by the People's Republic of China Electronic Industry Standard SJ/T11364-2006, include the hazardous substances of lead, mercury, hexavalent chromium, cadmium, polybrominated biphenyl (PBB), and polybrominated diphenyl ether (PBDE).
 "10" indicates the number of years during which the hazardous substance(s) will not leak or mutate so that the use of this product will not result in any severe environmental pollution, bodily injury, or damage to any assets.
 Probe

-LABEL/SYMBOL PURPOSE/MEANING LOCATION 200 Indicates the presence of hazardous substance(s) above the maximum concentration value.
+LABEL/SYMBOL PURPOSE/MEANING LOCATION 20 Indicates the presence of hazardous substance(s) above the maximum concentration value.
 Maximum concentration values for electronic information products, as set by the People's Republic of China Electronic Industry Standard SJ/T11364-2006, include the hazardous substances of lead, mercury, hexavalent chromium, cadmium, polybrominated biphenyl (PBB), and polybrominated diphenyl ether (PBDE).
 "20" indicates the number of years during which the hazardous substance(s) will not leak or mutate so that the use of this product will not result in any severe environmental pollution, bodily injury, or damage to any assets.
-China Rating Plate How to lower LCD prior to transport Rear of the LCD monitor.
-How to lock Operator Panel prior to transport Rear of the LCD monitor.
-DO NOT place a finger, hand or any object on the joint of the monitor or monitor arm to avoid injury when moving the monitor and monitor arm. (((•))) Non-ionizing Electromagnetic Radiation Label Rear Panel
+China Rating Plate CAUTION A CAUTION A CAUTION A CAUTION A CAUTION LCD and Operator Panel information and warnings.
+How to lower LCD prior to transport Rear of the LCD monitor.
+How to lock Operator Panel prior to transport A DO NOT place a finger, hand or any object on the joint of the monitor or monitor arm to avoid injury when moving the monitor and monitor arm.

+LABEL/SYMBOL PURPOSE/MEANING LOCATION Non-ionizing Electromagnetic Radiation Label Rear Panel